 The Johns Hopkins SAIS admissions committee takes a holistic approach to reviewing candidates.
 There is no minimum GPA and no GRE/GMAT scores required to enter the MA in Global Risk (online) program.
 All aspects of an applicant’s background will be reviewed, including their professional and education history, letters of recommendation and analytical essays.

 The school regularly hosts live, interactive information sessions with details about the program and admissions requirements.
 See our events page to register for an opportunity to ask our faculty questions.
+Our admissions staff have also recorded an Application Workshop to help applicants produce the best possible application, including tips on how to craft your resume, personal statement, and analytical essay.

 - Application (online)